Service to the profession definition

 Service to the profession means any activity that assists others in acquiring proficiency in instructional systems, pedagogy, or content, or that directly relates to licensure of professional educators, accreditation processes, or professional organizations.

-Service to the profession means efforts done for reasons other than financial compensation for AIChE, other technical societies, or other not-for-profit entities or activities whose efforts benefit chemical engineers or the advancement of the engineering profession.
+Service to the profession means efforts done for reasons other than financial compensation for AIChE, other technical societies, or other not-for-profit entities whose efforts benefit chemical engineers or the advancement of the engineering profession.

 Examples of Service to the profession in a sentence